jaap3/sourcebuilder/README.rst

 =============
-Sourcebuilder
+SourceBuilder
 =============

-Sourcebuilder is a simple way to write (python) code using python code.
+SourceBuilder is a simple way to write (python) code using python code.

 Examples
 ========